Caleb Douglas

-Caleb Douglas (born September 9, 2003) is an American college football wide receiver for the Texas Tech Red Raiders.
-He previously played for the Florida Gators.
+Caleb Douglas (born September 9, 2003) is an American professional football wide receiver for the Miami Dolphins of the National Football League (NFL).
+He played college football for the Florida Gators and the Texas Tech Red Raiders and was selected by the Dolphins in the third round of the 2026 NFL draft.

 Early life

 Douglas attended Hightower High School in Missouri City, Texas.
 As a senior, he was the District 10-5A Co-Offensive MVP after recording 51 receptions for 984 yards and five touchdowns.
 He committed to the University of Florida to play college football.

 College career

-Douglas started two of eight games his true freshman year at Florida in 2022, recording 10 receptions for 175 yards and two touchdown.
-As a sophomore in 2023, he started the first five games of the season before fracture to his fibula, causing him to miss the rest of the season.
+Douglas started two of eight games his true freshman year at Florida in 2022, recording 10 receptions for 175 yards and two touchdowns.
+As a sophomore in 2023, he started the first five games of the season before fracturing his fibula, causing him to miss the rest of the season.
 He ended the year with 11 receptions for 133 yards and a touchdown.
 After the season, Douglas entered the transfer portal and transferred to Texas Tech University.
 In his first year at Texas Tech in 2024, he started all 13 games and finished second on the team with 60 receptions for 877 yards and six touchdowns.